ThasianX/ElegantTimeline-SwiftUI/README.md

 ## Introduction

 `ElegantTimeline` is inspired by [TimePage](https://us.moleskine.com/timepage/p0486) and is part of a larger repository of elegant demonstrations like this: [TimePage Clone](https://github.com/ThasianX/TimePage-Clone).
-It uses [ElegantPages](https://github.com/ThasianX/ElegantPages) and [ElegantCalendar](https://github.com/ThasianX/ElegantCalendar), two libraries I wrote specifically for this demonstration.
+It uses [ElegantColorPalette](https://github.com/ThasianX/ElegantColorPalette)(theme picker), [ElegantPages](https://github.com/ThasianX/ElegantPages) and [ElegantCalendar](https://github.com/ThasianX/ElegantCalendar), libraries I wrote specifically for this demonstration.
+Specifically, check out ElegantColorPalette as it is UIKit and SwiftUI compatible!

 Also, make sure to check out [TimePrints](https://github.com/ThasianX/TimePrints), an app that I'm working on that'll utilize this UI for visits tracking.
 Funny thing is, I've been so busy developing the components that eventually be implemented inside my app that I haven't actually worked much on my app in the past month.